 Is there an application fee?

-Complete applications should be sent to the sponsoring authority, ANSI, at the
+Complete applications can be sent to the sponsoring authority, ANSI, at the following address:

 IIN Registration Coordinator